pofatu/pygeoroc/README.md

 Thus, information similar to what is reported by `georoc ls` can be obtained by running SQL queries.

-E.g. to determine the paper which contributed the highest number of samples in the "Ocean Basin Flood Basalts" section, we can run
+E.g. to determine the paper which contributed the highest number of samples, we can run
 ```sql
 SELECT
     r.reference, COUNT(c.sample_id) AS c